Tweens, teens invited to programs

 Other offerings will include “Apps R Us” Jan.
 27 from 6 to 7 p.m.; “Different Is Okay” for students in grades seven to 10 who feel different or like they don’t’ fit in Jan.
 31 from 5 to 7 p.m. with Dr. Barbara Mango (RSVP required);

-The library’s Youth Agency programs for students in grades 6 to 12 will include Dungeons and Dragons the first and third Monday of each month from 6 to 7:30 p.m., with the next meeting Jan.
-20; games and Chess Club Dec.
-10; games and Chess Club Jan.
-28; and Write Stuff, a creative writing program, Jan.
-21 at 2:45 p.m. at the JPCC.
+The library’s Youth Agency programs for students in grades 6 to 12 will include Dungeons and Dragons the first and third Monday of each month from 6 to 7:30 p.m.; and games and Chess Club Jan.
+28.

-Students can be bused from Schaghticoke Middle School to JPCC for the Write Stuff program.

 For homeschool families with kids in middle school and high school, Homeschool Extra meets Wednesdays from 2 to 3:30 p.m.